pcarbo/genetic-data-analysis-rcc-2/episodes/02-explore-data.md

 The column command lined up the text between the commas to make the data much more (human) readable.

+It does, however, allow us to make a few observations about the
+data:

+1. The first line of the file is the table header.

+2. The sample id is given in the first (left-most) column of the table.

+3. Each line after the first gives us a long list of measurements ("phenotype values") for one mouse.

+4. Some measurements are recorded as numeric values.
+Others are categorical (e.g., yes/no).

+5. A small fraction of measurements are missing—"NA" is the convention in R (and in other programs) to encode a missing value.

 How many rows (samples) are in this table?
 We can easily find out using another shell command: